SmokinCaterpillar/pypet/doc/source/manual/faqs.rst

     **A:** Probably, you use an older HDF5 version (``< 1.8.7``) that does not allow simultaneous openings of a single HDF5 file.
 Either install a newer version or switch to queue wrapping.

+**Q:** I already have a rather evolved simulator can I integrate it with pypet or do I need to start from scratch?

+   **A:** No, of course you don't neet to start from scratch.
+T here are ways to integrate or wrap *pypet* around your project.
+Example :ref:`example-17` shows you how to do that or take a look at section :ref:`wrap-project`.